jorgelozanosdm/github-final-project/README.md

 - ✅ Web and mobile versions

 ## 📜 License
-This project is open-source and available under the **MIT License**.
+This project is open-source and available under the **Apache License 2.0**.

 ---
 Made with ❤️ for finance enthusiasts!